cerner/fhir.cerner.com/content/millennium/dstu2/scheduling/appointment.md

 The `ETag` response header indicates the current `If-Match` version to use on subsequent updates.

-<%= disclaimer %>

-Scheduling examples are time-sensitive and could already be booked when attempted.
-Recreating this example will require a new appointment for an available slot, then updating its status.

 ### Errors

-The common [errors] and [OperationOutcomes] may be returned.

-In addition, the following errors may be returned:
+The following errors may be returned:

+* `412 Precondition Failed` - The `If-Match` header was not provided.
+* `422 Unprocessable Entity` - The resource is in a status that cannot be changed.
+* `422 Unprocessable Entity` - The `status` provided is not supported.
+See notes above.
-* If either the patient URL or the provider URLs are longer than 255 characters, it will return a `422 Unprocessable Entity` response.
+* `422 Unprocessable Entity` - The patient URL or the provider URLs are longer than 255 characters.
-* Updating an Appointment resource without sending the `If-Match` header will result in a `412 Precondition Failed` response.
-* Updating an Appointment resource which is currently being modified will result in a `423 Locked` response.
+* `423 Locked` - The resource is currently being modified elsewhere.
-* If the Appointment resource could not be updated because of an operation that is necessary for the update (eg. encounter association), `424 Failed Dependency` response will be returned.
+* `424 Failed Dependency` - An external operation is necessary for the update (e.g. encounter association).

 [`reference`]: http://hl7.org/fhir/DSTU2/search.html#reference
 [`token`]: http://hl7.org/fhir/DSTU2/search.html#token